Suncoast Information Specialists Bylaws

 The official year for conduct of the business of the association shall be from January 1 through December 31.

 Regular meetings of the association will be bi-monthly beginning with the second month of the official year of the association.
 There will be a minimum of five meetings per year, at the discretion of the presiding officer.

 The Program Committee Chair, in consultation with the President, shall determine the date and the location.

 Notice of the time and place of each meeting will be announced to the members at least 20 business days prior to the meeting date.

 A quorum will be those members present at the meeting.
-Only those who have paid such dues as may be required by the association may vote.
 To vote, a person must be present at the meeting or be represented by a written, signed proxy or by electronic communication.

 For electronic voting, the Secretary shall notify the members and verify their participation before sending the official item(s) and specific timetable for the voting procedure.

 Section 2.
 Special meetings

 The presiding officer must authorize special meetings of the association.